What are the early signs of an achilles tendon injury?

 One of the most frustrating things about of many of the Achilles tendon overuse injuries I see, such as Achilles tendinopathy, is that the majority of them appear to “come out of nowhere”, at least from the runner’s perspective.

-There’s no acute injury that we can point to and say “this is what happened”.
-There’s no dramatic pop or tearing sensation.
+There’s no acute injury that we can point to and say “this is what happened”!
+There’s no dramatic pop or tearing sensation as you might expect from a muscle tear.

 Sounds frustrating, right?